mondoohq/docs/docs/mql/resources/equinix-pack/README.md

 ---
-title: Equinix Resource Pack - MQL Resources
+title: Equinix Metal Resource Pack - MQL Resources
-id: equinix.pack
+id: equinix.metal.pack
-sidebar_label: Equinix Resource Pack
+sidebar_label: Equinix Metal Resource Pack
 displayed_sidebar: MQL
-description: The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.
+description: The Equinix Metal resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.
 ---

-# Equinix MQL Resource Pack Reference
+# Equinix Metal MQL Resource Pack Reference

-The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.
+The Equinix Metal resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.

 Resources included in this pack: